The main goal of DockSTARTer is to make it quick and easy to get up and running with Docker.

 - SmartHomeBeginner.com for creating AtoMiC-ToolKit that served as this project's primary inspiration, and later this guide that provided some initial direction with Docker.

-- LinuxServer.io for maintaining the majority of the Docker images used in this project.
+- LinuxServer.io for maintaining most Docker images used in this project.